Maryland Weather: Baltimore Issues 'Code Red' Alert, Wednesday Forecasted To Be Hottest Day Of The Week

 BALTIMORE (WJZ) — A heatwave is underway in the Baltimore region and across parts of the U.S.

 The National Weather Service is predicting dangerous heat indices for the Baltimore region lasting at least through Wednesday.
-Baltimore City announced the first “Code Red” of the season.READ MORE: Celebration Turned Into Tragedy: Mother Of USNA Midshipman Visiting From Texas Killed By Stray Bullet
+Baltimore City announced the first “Code Red” alert of the season.READ MORE: WATCH LIVE: Rev. Al Sharpton Joins Demonstrators, Community Leaders At Hearing For Korryn Gaines Case

-Wednesday is expected to be the hottest day of the week with temperatures reaching 97 degrees with heat index values topping 104.
+Wednesday is expected to be the hottest day of the week with temperatures reaching 97 degrees and heat index values topping 104.

 Temperatures are expected to begin to cool on Thursday with highs forecasted to be 80 degrees.